 C# Unary Operators

 The C# Unary operators are also called increment and decrement operators.
-These C# unary operators generally used in the loop concepts.
+These C# unary operators are generally useful in the loop concepts.

 The C# Increment Operators are of two types: pre-increment(++i) and post-increment(i++).
 And the C# Decrement Operators are also of two types: post-decrement(i–) and pre-decrement(–i).

 Generally, the difference in C# post-increment (or post-decrement) and pre-increment (or pre-decrement) shall identify while using looping concepts.
 When we use post-increment and post-decrement, first, the entire loop will execute.
-And then, the value is incremented or decremented accordingly.
+And then, the value will increment or decrement accordingly.

 In the case of pre-increment and pre-decrement, first, the value will be incremented or decremented before the loop gets executed.